sst/guide/_chapters/what-is-iam.md

 ![IAM User with IAM Role diagram](/assets/iam/iam-user-as-iam-role.png)

 You can also have a role tied to the ARN of a user from a different organization.
 This allows the external user to assume that role as a part of your organization.
 This is typically used when you have a third party service that is acting on your AWS Organization.
-You'll be asked to create a Cross-Account IAM Role and add the external user as a *Trust Relationship*.
+You will be asked to create a Cross-Account IAM Role and add the external user as a *Trust Relationship*.
 The *Trust Relationship* is telling AWS that the specified external user can assume this role.

 ![External IAM User with IAM Role diagram](/assets/iam/external-user-with-iam-role.png)